To help with licensing and organising your event, click on the questions below for more information.

 • Access to the scottishathletics online entry system once launched.

-- You can apply for your licence at any time, once you have all of the information required to complete it.
+You can apply for your licence at any time, once you have all of the information required to complete it.
 Please ensure your application is made at least 8 weeks before the date of the event, in line with UK Athletics rules.
 If you need to submit your application closer to the event date, please also contact the scottishathletics events team. to ensure your application can be processed in time.

 • If you are applying on behalf of an affiliated athletics club or associate member of scottishathletics, applying for a licence is free.

 • If your organisation is not a current member of scottishathletics, but you wish to become a member to apply for an event licence, event organiser membership (formerly corporate membership) costs £50 per year, and once confirmed as a member you will be able to apply for as many event licences as your organisation requires within your year of membership at no additional cost.

 For certain licence types, levies should also be collected from unaffiliated participants and paid by the event organiser to scottishathletics within 28 days of the event taking place.
 Further information on levies can be found below.

 If you plan to award prizes for placings, or published times, your event is a ‘race’ and must be licensed.
 If you will not be recognising places nor timing runners, you do not require a licence as your event is a true ‘fun run’ free from competition.scottishathletics can license fun runs for insurance purposes if the event organiser wishes, provided they still comply with UKA rules regarding ages of participation, etc. It must be made clear at the point of applying that an event will not be recording results in order to be licensed as a fun run.